Online Drawing Development Year One-year intensive

 Places for the Online Drawing Development Year are offered through an application process.
 While most applicants have completed a BA degree in a creative subject, this is not essential.
 We also consider a strong studio practice, commitment to drawing, and readiness for study at a postgraduate level.

-The application deadline is: 17 September 2025 at midday (GMT+1)
+The application deadline is: Wednesday 17 September 2025 at midnight (GMT+1)

 Application requirements